Our Commitment to Portland

 Our kids are our future.
 By donating money to support local Portland schools, we’ve helped prepare students from Woodhaven, Beach, Sabin, Atkinson, Beverly Cleary, Irvington, Glencoe, Laurelhurst, Abernethy, Sojourner, Madison, and Franklin to lead change and improve the world.

 Healthy Active Living

 A Portland tradition since 2008, Sunday Parkways opens Portland streets to folks by closing them to cars for one Sunday a month all summer long.
 Sunday Parkways lets Portlanders walk, bike, roll, and explore Portland’s neighborhoods with food, activities, and entertainment along the way.
 We wouldn’t miss it for the world.
 It’s the first ride of the year for some, so we see a lot of tires in need of air and squeaky chains at the Clever Cycles booth.
-We’ll pump up your tires, lube your chain, fix a flat, make an adjustment—whatever you need to get rolling.
+We’ll pump up your tires, lube your chain, fix a flat, or make an adjustment.
+Whatever you need to get rolling.

 Healthy Vibrant Neighborhoods

 PARK(ing) Day happens worldwide in September and gives folks the opportunity to re-envision how we use our public space.
 Here in Portland, the Portland Bureau of Transportation issues PARK(ing) Day permits to allow Portlanders to temporarily transform parking spaces into public spaces.
 In 2019, we turned a parking spot on the south side of Hawthorne Boulevard adjacent to 9th Avenue into a tiny art and writing studio.